mbheinen/kube/README.md

 Be careful about using Helm early on in learning because there is a lot of complexity that Helm hides from you.
 While this hiding is done on purpose and part of its value add, it doesn't allow you to master Kubernetes.

 ## Rook
 Simple way to think about [Rook](https://rook.io/) is that it's RAID for Kuberentes volumes.
 Similar to Helm, be careful because it is more complex than it first appears.
 There's a lot of layers of things going on with it.
 If you need it, it is a great tool but don't start here for 101 volume mounts.
 Most use cases can probably use a Network File System (NFS).

 ## Full VMs on Kubernetes
 [kubevirt](https://kubevirt.io/) is one way to move existing Virtual Machine-based workloads that cannot be easily containerized to run on Kubernetes clusters.
 Can be helpful when migrating legacy applications.

+## Ingress
+Ingress is a Kubernetes managed way to configure inbound data requests to the cluster.
+It provides load balancing to set of backend services via an ingress controller.
+Can use nginx, haproxy,

+For example, we can use Helm chart.

+  `helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx`

+  `helm install ingress-nginx ingress-nginx/ingress-nginx`

 ## Apache Bench
 Apache Bench is a command line HTTP benchmark tool, `ab`.
 Great tool to quickly test scaled sites and APIs that use HTTP.
 It's part of the [Apache HTTP](https://httpd.apache.org/) project.
 You can install it with `apt install apache2-utils`.